concourse/rfcs/061-watch-api-endpoints/proposal.md

 # Summary

-Add a `?watch=true` query parameter to several API endpoints to avoid needing to perform frequent polling in the UI.
+Allow watching several API endpoints for changes to avoid needing to perform frequent polling in the UI.

 # Motivation